CommunityToolkit/Datasync/README.md

 # 🧰 Datasync Toolkit

-The Datasync Toolkit (a part of the Community Toolkit) is a collection of libraries that implement a client-server system used for synchronizing data from the database table.
-The Datasync Toolkit is a member of the Community Toolkit organization and published under the dotnet Foundation.
+The Datasync Community Toolkit is a collection of libraries that implement a client-server system used for synchronizing data from the database table.
+The Datasync Community Toolkit is a member of the Community Toolkit organization and published under the dotnet Foundation.

 Currently, the library supports: